 Note: The Fault pin logic can operate independent of the PWM logic.
-If all the enable bits in the FLTACON/FLTBCON register are cleared, then the Fault pin(s) could be used as general purpose interrupt pin(s).
-Each Fault pin has an interrupt vector, Interrupt Flag bit and Interrupt Priority bits associated with it.
+If all the enable bits in the FLTACON/FLTBCON registers are cleared, then the Fault pin(s) could be used as general purpose interrupt pin(s).
+Each Fault pin has an interrupt vector, interrupt flag bit and interrupt priority bits associated with it.